LBHackney-IT/Data-Platform-Playbook/docs/docs/Geospatial-enrichment.md

 In cases 1 and 2, you need to know the coordinate reference system of the geometry information.
 Typically, it will be ‘EPSG:4326’ for lat/lon and ‘EPSG:27700’ (the code for British national grid) for easting and northing.

-#How to set up an enrichment job
+#Where to set up an enrichment job

 [The spatial enrichment PySpark script] (https://github.com/LBHackney-IT/Data-Platform/blob/main/scripts/jobs/unrestricted/spatial_enrichment.py) is ready to use, without mofifications, in any new Terraform job module.
 All the geospatial enrichment job modules should be placed in the [aws_glue_spatial Terraform script] (https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/etl/24-aws-glue-spatial.tf).
 Each job is specific to a department (for data access reasons) and can enrich one or more tables in one go.
 It will typically write into a subfolder of this department's refined zone, called 'spatially_enriched'.
 This location is set in the `--target_location` parameter, and can then get crawled if you set the `crawler_details` section.
 How you schedule the job is your choice.
 Note that the additional python modules (rtree, geopandas) needed for the spatial joins MUST be set as a job parameter called `additional-python-modules`.